How To Set Boundaries In Emotionally Draining Relationships

 You need consistently high levels of positive energy if you’re going to use the Law of Attraction to get what you want, but many of us are driven to devote unnecessarily large amounts of that energy to pleasing other people.

-If you’re the type who can’t stand to disappoint anyone and says “yes” to just about every request for a favor, read on to learn more about how to set healthy boundaries in your life.
+If you’re the type who can’t stand to disappoint anyone and says “yes” to just about every request for a favor, read on to learn more about how to set boundaries in your life.

 How to Set Boundaries